nikhiljha/nem-api/README.md

 ## Features

 IMPORTANT: Are you a buisness looking to build on NEM?
-Do your research first, it probably isn't for you.
+Priority support is offered, please email me at x@fwn.io.

 - Signing
 - NIS Management